Want Better Returns? Don?t Ignore These 2 Consumer Staples Stocks Set to Beat Earnings

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Chewy (CHWY) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at -$0.07 a share, just five days from its upcoming earnings release on March 22, 2023.
+The final step today is to look at a stock that meets our ESP qualifications.
+Philip Morris (PM) earns a #3 (Hold) 30 days from its next quarterly earnings release on April 20, 2023, and its Most Accurate Estimate comes in at $1.32 a share.

-Chewy's Earnings ESP sits at +39.41%, which, as explained above, is calculated by taking the percentage difference between the -$0.07 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.11.
-CHWY is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $1.32 Most Accurate Estimate and the $1.31 Zacks Consensus Estimate, Philip Morris has an Earnings ESP of +0.76%.
+Investors should also know that PM is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-CHWY is part of a big group of Consumer Staples stocks that boast a positive ESP, and investors may want to take a look at RH (RH) as well.
+PM is part of a big group of Consumer Staples stocks that boast a positive ESP, and investors may want to take a look at General Mills (GIS) as well.

-Slated to report earnings on April 4, 2023, RH holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $3.79 a share 18 days from its next quarterly update.
+Slated to report earnings on March 23, 2023, General Mills holds a #2 (Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.94 a share two days from its next quarterly update.

-RH's Earnings ESP figure currently stands at +13.2% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $3.35.
+General Mills' Earnings ESP figure currently stands at +3.07% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.91.

-CHWY and RH's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+PM and GIS' positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported